codemosec/WhiteListUself/README-eng.md

 [简体中文](README.md) | English

+## Project Origins

+This project is based on [webwhitelist-for-minecraft](https://github.com/xiaoqiannb/webwhitelist-for-minecraft) created by xiaoqiannb.
+We have extended the original functionality with additional features including [list your major additions or changes].
+We express our gratitude to the original author for their valuable work that served as the foundation for this project.
 ## 📋 Introduction

 WhiteListUself is a Minecraft server plugin that allows players to apply for whitelist access through a web page.
 This plugin is developed based on Bukkit/Paper and is compatible with Minecraft 1.21.
 It has been successfully tested on servers running 1.21.1-leaves core.This plugin integrates with [mirai](https://github.com/project-mirai) to enable QQ group verification functionality.